Developer: Insomniac Games

 The dynamic duo that debuted on the PS2 nine years ago is now back in next generation action with new weapons, updated graphics, and the same awesome stories and dialog you would expect from the series.
 Future sees the duo fighting an ancient race known as the Cragmites that Ratchet’s lombax ancestors supposedly destroyed.
 Ratchet learns more about his ancestors dark past and must stop the evil Emperor Tachyon before he annihilates the last of the lombax race: Ratchet.

-Weapons can be upgraded automatically from use or you can do it yourself by collecting Raritanium and upgrading at weapon stations.
+Weapons can be upgraded automatically from the use or you can do it yourself by collecting Raritanium and upgrading at weapon stations.
 You can also buy new weapons as well as armor, and gadgets like Leech Bombs.
-Buying items in the game requires nuts and bolts that are collecting from killing enemies or breaking open boxes.
-There are also some ammo boxes spread throughout the level so keep and eye out for those.
+Buying items in the game require nuts and bolts that are collecting from killing enemies or breaking open boxes.
+There are also some ammo boxes spread throughout the level so keep an eye out for those.
 There are also life boxes that you can collect, but these tend to be rare thanks to the game’s high difficulty.
-Yeah the game is really hard because not only are the bosses hard, but later on in the game few hits will kill you even if your health is past the 200 range.
+Yeah, the game is really hard because not only are the bosses hard but later on, in the game, few hits will kill you even if your health is past the 200 range.
 I found this very frustrating plus no matter how much you upgrade your weapons you never feel like they’re powerful enough which leads to ammo issues.
 This is a huge downfall on the game, and I hope the new game fixes this problem.

 If you think Future suffers from a lot of problems it does.
 The huge difficulty problem, poor balancing, and not so next-gen graphics make you really consider this for a purchase, but with a super funny story, loveable characters, and great weapons it makes up for all those shortcomings.
 The Groovitron alone is worth the play through.